AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-selenium-grid.md

 ```csharp
 [Remote(BrowserType.Chrome, "62", PlatformType.Windows, Lifecycle.ReuseIfStarted)]
 ```
 To use BELLATRIX with Selenium Grid, you should use the Remote attribute instead of Browser.
-Remote has the same parameters as Browser but adds to additional ones- browser version and platform type.
+Remote has the same parameters as Browser but adds some additional ones; browser version and platform type.
 As with the Browser attribute you can override the class behavior on Test level.
 ```csharp
 [Test]
 [Remote(BrowserType.Chrome, "62", PlatformType.Windows, DesktopWindowSize._1280_1024, Lifecycle.ReuseIfStarted)]